 USACE coordination will include Section 404 permitting for impacts to regulated aquatic resources.
-Additionally, consultation with the SHPO as part of Section 106 of the NHPA is ongoing.
+Consultation with the SHPO as part of Section 106 of the NHPA is complete.
+SHPO concurred on April 2, 2022, that there would be no historic properties affected as a result of the Project.